wp-plugins/folder-gallery/readme.txt

 == Changelog ==

-= 1.6b1 =
+= 1.6b1 [2014-07-01] =
-* Because of license compatibility, Lightbox 2 is not included in Folder Gallery anymore.
+* Because of license issue, Lightbox 2 is not included in Folder Gallery anymore.
 You have to install it yourself (see FAQ)
 * Folder Gallery doesn't include any JS lightbox engine anymore.
 You have to install one yourself (see FAQ)

-= 1.5b3 [2014-06-30] =
-* Update Lightbox 2 JS to 2.7.1
 * Reorganize Settings page
 * Add an option to force 777 permissions to cache folders

 = 1.5b2 [2014-02-22] =
-* Rewrite directory scan : support for gif, bmp pictures ; sort by date option

-= 1.5b1 [2014-02-14] =
 * Because of license compatibility, Fancybox 2 is not included in Folder Gallery anymore.
 You have to install it yourself or use a Fancybox plugin (see FAQ)
 * Change the location of Lightview 3 installation (see FAQ)
 * Support for Responsive Lightbox Plugin
 * Support for Easy Fancybox Plugin
 * Global option to set transition effect when Fancybox 2 engine is selected
 * Option (and attribute) to sort pictures randomly
+* Rewrite directory scan : support for gif, bmp pictures ; sort by date option

 = 1.4 [2013-08-31] =
 * Global option to display the caption under the picture thumbnail.